satyajeetn/satyajeetn.github.io/_pages/about.md

 **MISC**

-Outside of work I do love to climb and bike.
+Outside of work I do love to cook Indian food, hike, [climb]() and bike.